rociopiotti/restaurants-list/README.md

 Restaurants list demo created by Rocio Piotti provides the user with a list of restaurants and a map that shows their location.
 Each restaurant can be added to favorites.
 The list is sorted alphabetically and filtered by category.

+> This is a work in progress demo.
+Information will be updated.

 <!-- TABLE OF CONTENTS -->
 <details>
   <summary>Table of Contents</summary>